 The Story of Solaris Traveller

-Fast forward a few years and I graduated from Napier University with a journalism degree.
-I got a job at AFP, the French News Agency which involved some domestic travel in Hungary.
-My next job was with ICIS, a price reporting company.
+Fast forward a few years and I graduated from Napier University in Edinburgh with a journalism degree.
+I got a job at AFP, the French News Agency in Budapest which involved some domestic travel in Hungary.
+My next job was with ICIS, a price reporting company in London.
 Here I had to travel quite frequently to far flung places.

 Doing It Differently